con2/kompassi/README.md

 ### The Easy Way

-Provided you have Docker (tested: 17.03 CE) and Docker Compose (tested: 0.11.2), you should get up and running by simply executing
+Provided you have Docker and Docker Compose Plugin (Docker Desktop for Win/Mac provides these both), you should get up and running by simply executing

-    docker-compose up
+    docker compose up

 Now open http://localhost:8000 in your browser.
 A superuser `mahti` with password `mahti` has been created for you.

-When the dependencies change, you need to add `--build` to `docker-compose up` to rebuild the Docker image.
+When the dependencies change, you need to add `--build` to `docker compose up` to rebuild the Docker image.

 On first start-up the `web` and `celery` containers may fail on start-up due to a race condition between them and the `postgres` container.
 To work around this, just stop all the containers by hitting `Ctrl+C` and run `docker-compose up` again.